Things to know about the mode of collaboration, which I invite to

 We are brain-workers.
 With a clear head, we work better.
 Being fully present through breathing exercises, mental practices or movement.

-Thinking Circle - a method for conscious busyness (meetings)
+Dialog & Thinking Circle - for conscious busyness (meetings)

-With approaches such as deep listening, intentional speaking and individual ownership of one's own reactions, Thinking Circle strengthens the community and response-ability of each individual.
-Meeting structures that counteract hierarchies as well as create awareness of the common center and togetherness contribute directly to taking on process ownership and to learning to self-organize.
+With approaches such as deep listening, intentional speaking and individual ownership of one's own reactions, dialog & Thinking Circle strengthen the community and response-ability of each individual.
+Meeting structures that relativize hierarchies as well as create awareness of the common center and togetherness contribute directly to taking on process ownership and to learning to self-organize.

 Creativity techniques, agile methods, Design Thinking